 Help, and Addiction Treatment

-This is only a partial list of the side effects of Paracetamol and Paracetamol combined with opioids.
+This is only a partial list of the side effects of this drug and Paracetamol combined with opioids.
 If you are using any of the Paracetamol products, talk with your health care provider to learn about possible alternatives for treating your pain.
 Or for more information about addiction treatment options, call us today.

 Leave a reply